mcl-uk/Eliptic_Curve_Cryptography/README.md

 For Eve, the evesdropper, there is no realistic way to obtain Alice's secret without access to Bob's private key.
 See the comments in the python code for more details.

-A particular eliptic curve is specified by parameters: p, a, b, G & n where:
+An eliptic curve is specified by parameters: p, a, b, G & n where:
 <pre>
   p      is a large prime that sets the curve's number-space or modulus, a & b  are integers that define the curve,